ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 **What is ERC-223?**

-The ERC-223 is another standard for Fungible Tokens, like the ERC-20.
+The ERC-223 is another standard for fungible tokens, like the ERC-20.
 The key difference is that ERC-223 defines not only the token API, but also the logic of how tokens should be transferred from sender to recipient and introduces a communication model that allows token transfers to be handled on the recipients side.

 **How is it different from ERC-20 and why we need another token standard?**